Mikk

 function hash → file hash → module hash → root hash

-One hash = full drift detection
+One root hash = full drift detection

 If the root hash matches the stored hash, nothing changed — zero file reads required.
 If it doesn't match, the changed subtree is pinpointed by walking down the tree.